DavtabaseDave/DentistryDocx/Intro/Data-Dictionary/Stored-Procedures.md

 ## Reporting SProcs

-Two reporting SProcs are provided that return data to be displayed in the UI (which the user can then copy en masse for further manipulation in Excel)
+Two reporting SProcs are provided that return data to be displayed in the UI (which the user can then copy en masse for further manipulation in Excel).

+### rpt_Dntl_Offer_responses_by_CourseCode

+This returns offer responses by JACS Course Code.
+Source code can be found [here](https://universityofleeds.visualstudio.com/FAD/FAD%20Team/_git/FAD-SSDT?path=%2FFAD%2Fdbo%2FStored%20Procedures%2Frpt_Dntl_Offer_responses_by_CourseCode.sql&version=GBmaster)